riskframe/ai-rmm/framework/manage-4.3.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Manage 4.3
-## Manage 4.3: Incidents and errors are communicated to relevant AI actors, including affected communities.
-Processes for tracking, responding to, and recovering from incidents and errors are followed and documented.
+> Incidents and errors are communicated to relevant AI actors, including affected communities.
+Processes for tracking, responding to, and recovering from incidents and errors are followed and documented. [@playbook]

 ### Manage 4.3.1.
 Establish a Clear Incident Reporting Process.